codergator/DDoS-Russia-in-4-easy-steps/README.md

 > These instructions use Chrome because it's secure and not hard to configure.

 This is essential: it allows the code to make the network connections.
-Create a **new, a separate profile** in Chrome for this.
+Follow these instructions to create a **new, a separate profile** in Chrome for this.

-**Do not simply disable CORS in your current browser profile.**
+⚠️ **Do not simply disable CORS in your current browser profile.
+Follow the instructions below to create a new profile just for DDoS'ing:** ⚠️

 To create a new profile, first click your current profile avatar in the upper right corner.
 Then click **+ Add** to add a new profile: